 |June 29, 2015 - July 10, 2015||2||M-F 8:30A-11:20A||Open||Robyn Schroeder||10436|

-This course is focused around two of the great problems in the writing of history: one, that reasonable and unreasonable people disagree, and those disagreements have had to be resolved, and two, that received history over-emphasizes the point of view “winners” of past disagreements, reasonable or not.
-For example, in the American Revolution, the combination of the a feeling of inevitability around American victory (particularly in American history classrooms), the near-total disappearance after the Revolution of domestic Tories, and the lack of inclusion of Tory writing in accounts of the debate, have rendered the anti-revolutionary American perspective obscure.
+This course is focused around two of the great problems in the writing of history: one, that reasonable and unreasonable people disagree, and those disagreements have had to be resolved, and two, that received history over-emphasizes the point of view of “winners” of past disagreements, reasonable or not.
+For example, in the American Revolution, the combination of the feeling of inevitability around American victory (particularly in American history classrooms), the near-total disappearance after the Revolution of domestic Tories, and the lack of inclusion of Tory writing in accounts of the debate, have rendered the anti-revolutionary American perspective obscure.
 Each class will proceed as a dialogue between warring political ideas.
-As instructor, I’ll provide the secondary source historical context for the “winning” side of the debate.
+The instructor will provide the secondary source historical context for the “winning” side of the debate.
 Students will read primary source documents and view video that let them engage with the less-familiar “losing” side.
 By engaging in those debates, students will discover history as more than a march of inevitable progress and the work of historians as more than the straightforward presentation of historical facts.

 A willingness to honestly engage difficult ideas in respectful collaboration with other students is required; a thorough prior knowledge of U.S. history is not.